 - K2 Staff will help arrange your transportation to and from Talkeetna.

-- K2 Staff will assist you in reserving the hostel or hotel.
+- K2 Staff will assist you in reserving hostel or hotel lodging in Anchorage or Talkeetna if needed.
 We will help you find best value and fit for your group.

 - In town, shuttle to get expedition members to and from hostel/hotels and National Park Service.